A CYPRIOT BACKGAMMON GAME

 THE GAME IN A CYPRIOT CONTEXT

 ‘Tavli’ in its Cypriot context is a direct descendant of all of these ancient games.
 The term ‘Tavli’ itself derives from the Greek word meaning ‘board’.
-The game is thought to have been introduced to Cyprus during the Byzantine era, when games that used a form of dice enjoyed immense popularity.
+Tavli is thought to have been introduced to Cyprus during the Byzantine era, when games that used a form of dice enjoyed immense popularity.

 A COMPETITIVE FORM OF ENTERTAINMENT